-Cardiff is a quaint and charming seaside village with a long surfing history, located about 20 miles north of San Diego, sandwiched between Solana Beach and Encinitas, with terrific views of the Pacific and the San Elijo Lagoon.
+Cardiff is a quaint and charming seaside village with a long surfing history, located about 25 miles north of San Diego, sandwiched between Solana Beach and Encinitas, with terrific views of the Pacific and the San Elijo Lagoon from many areas.

 Cardiff, also know as Cardiff-by-the-Sea, is a community of approximately 4550 housing units, both owner occupied and rentals, in an area of about 1.9 square miles, around 25 miles north of downtown San Diego.
 While Cardiff has its own zip code (92007) it is officially part of the Encinitas Town Government.